noahehall/multicloud/distributedSystems.md

 #### Eventual Consistency

 - allows clients to read from any follower to increase availability but sacrifices consistency
+  - the happened before problem
     - a client can send two reads that are resolved by different followers each having different views of the state
 - the only guarantee this provides is that all followers will eventual converge on the same state
 - requirments
   - eventual delivery: guarantee that every update applied at a replica is eventually applied to all replicas